The Route des Marins

 Worth a visit

-The Church of Saint-Pierre and Saint-Paul and the Chapel of Dahouët are open to the public; if your curiosity leads you there, you can see ex-votos – model boats donated to the church to ask for or give thanks for a blessing.
-These are testimonies to the history of fishing in the town.
-The Notre-Dame de la Garde Oratory is another perfect example.
+The Church of Saint-Pierre and Saint-Paul and the Chapel of Dahouët are open to the public.
+If you’re curious enough to visit, you’ll be able to see ex-votos – model boats donated to the church to ask for or give thanks for a blessing.
+These bear witness to the history of fishing in the town.
+The Notre-Dame de la Garde oratory is a perfect example of this.

-Finally, the guardhouse, also known as the Grande Guette, situated at the far end of the Anse du Pisso, is a remnant of Louis XV’s fear of English ships landing on his shores.
+The guardhouse, also known as the Grande Guette, situated at the far end of the Anse du Pissot, is a remnant of Louis XV’s fear that English ships might land on his shores.

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.